Control and Perception in Networked and Autonomous Vehicles

 In the theory part, we focus on distributing the control problem of multi-agent systems coupled via objective function or constraints using Distributed MPC (DMPC).
 Additionally, the course discusses the application in a multi-vehicle system, which prepares the participants for the practical lab work.

 In the CPM Lab, the students implement controllers for vehicle platoons.
 The CPM Lab supports rapid functional prototyping.
 It consists of 20 model-scale vehicles for experiments and a simulation environment.
 Software developed in simulations can be seamlessly transferred to experiments without any adaptions.
 Additionally, experiments with the 20 vehicles can be extended by unlimited additional simulated vehicles.
-The CPM Lab allows researchers as well as students from different disciplines to see their ideas develop into reality.
+The CPM Lab allows researchers and students from different disciplines to see their ideas turning into reality.
 The CPM Lab is completely designed and developed by the Cyber-Physical Mobility Group at RWTH Aachen University.

-If you cannot access the CPM Lab physically, stay tuned to our remote-access, which is under construction and expected to go online in Oct.
-2021.
+If you cannot access the CPM Lab physically, checkout our remote-access.

 The course covers the following topics